Melvynx/melvynx.github.io/README.md

 # melvynx.github.io

-It's the central Github page to list all my github pages.
+It's the central Github page to list all of my github pages.

 It's use template from [my waiting page](https://github.com/Melvynx/melvynx-waiting-web) for [melvynx.com](https://melvynx.com).